Alcatel's strategic undersea cables unit to be swallowed by Nokia

-The Finnish firm said in April the 15.6 billion euro ($17 billion) acquisition of network gear maker Alcatel-Lucent as they aim to better compete with market leader Ericsson and low-cost Chinese powerhouse Huawei [HWT.UL].
+The Finnish firm said in April the 15.6 billion euro (11.5 billion pounds) acquisition of network gear maker Alcatel-Lucent as they aim to better compete with market leader Ericsson (ERICb.ST) and low-cost Chinese powerhouse Huawei [HWT.UL].

 Alcatel had previously said it planned to sell a majority stake in Alcatel-Lucent Submarine Networks (ASN) or list the business separately, but in a statement on Tuesday, said it had opted to keep the unit instead.